-c, d) Self-explanatory

-- 2. Rationale: The rationale for the course or amendment should indicate the relationship to the curriculum of the Department/College/School submitting the course.
+- b) Self-explanatory - c) Self-explanatory - 2.
+Rationale: The rationale for the course or amendment should indicate the relationship to the curriculum of the Department/College/School submitting the course.
 Failure to include this item may result in a delay in consideration of the proposal by the UCC/GSC. - 3.
 Grading Method: Specify letter grade or satisfactory/unsatisfactory or pass/not pass. - 4.
 Repeat for Credit: Indicate restrictions, for example, When topic varies; May be repeated once; May be repeated for a total of x-number of hours; etc. The description should make it clear that the content will be radically different from one offering to the next. - 5.
 Specify Credit: See "Course Credit Structure Guide" in this Guide.
-List semester hours credit, lecture or seminar contact hours and/or lab or studio hours. - 6.
-Prerequisites: State clearly, with appropriate sequence indicated (i.e., give specific course numbers, and/or "permission of instructor"). - 7.
+List semester hours credit, lecture or seminar contact hours and/or lab or studio hours.

+- 6. Prerequisites: State clearly, with appropriate sequence indicated (i.e., give specific course numbers, and/or "permission of instructor"). - 7.
 Catalog Description: The catalog description must be limited to 30 words or fewer and should communicate clearly to students the basic content of the course.
 The UCC/GSC may request that this be rewritten or incorporate minor revisions.
-Prerequisites and other qualifiers are not included in the limitation of 30 words or fewer.
+Prerequisites and other qualifiers are not included in the limitation of 30 words or fewer. - 8.
+Self-explanatory - 9.

-- 8, 9.
 Self-explanatory - 10.
 Consultations: See UNCG Course Consultation Form in this Guide.
 Consultations serve the purposes of providing information as courtesy and avoiding course duplication.
-Please note whether reservations/suggestions from consultations were addressed, if necessary. - 11.
+Please note whether reservations/suggestions from consultations were addressed.
+Please attach all course consultation forms; if the consulting department did not return the form, this should be noted on the form.
+You may also attach email correspondence as evidence of consultations. - 11.
 Teacher Education Program: See "Teacher Education Courses." - 12.
 Self-explanatory - 13.
 Course Syllabus: Use the standard format as a foundation for the course syllabus unless this is a course for an NCATE accredited program, including all teacher education courses reviewed by the Teacher's Academy.
 For these courses, use the NCATE syllabus format.
 Plain and consistent language should be used throughout.
 Avoid jargon specific to the discipline.
 The scope of intended objectives and content selection should be consistent with the credit hours to be given, the length of the term of instruction, the evaluation methods, and student learning outcomes. - 14.
 Differentiation of Requirements for Undergraduate and Graduate Students 500-level Courses Only: Syllabi for 500-level courses must distinguish clearly between learning outcomes and assignments intended for undergraduate students and those intended for graduate students.
 Graduate students should undertake deeper and more complex work than undergraduate students even when shared course content justifies teaching both populations together.
-(See "SACS Principles of Accreditation" in this Guide) - 15.
-Student Contract/Agency Agreement: See "Additional Guidelines for Preparing Proposals for Internships/Practicum Courses" in this Guide.
+(See "SACS Principles of Accreditation" in this Guide)

+PLEASE NOTE: Student Contract/Agency Agreement: See "Additional Guidelines for Preparing Proposals for Internships/Practicum Courses" in this Guide.

-COMMENT: The following documents are included in this Guide, and may be helpful in preparation of the course syllabus: "UNCG Vision for Teaching and Learning," "Seven Principles for Good Practice in Undergraduate Education," Guidelines for Good Practice in Graduate Education."
+COMMENT: The following documents are included in this Guide, and may be helpful in preparation of the course syllabus:

+"UNCG Vision for Teaching and Learning"

+"Seven Principles for Good Practice in Undergraduate Education"

+"Guidelines for Good Practice in Graduate Education"